 - Satisfy the University requirements for normal matriculation and have obtained passes at CXC Secondary Education General Proficiency Level (or equivalent) in Mathematics, and two approved science subjects at GCE Advanced Level (or equivalent); - 2.
-Obtain a pass in the CARIMAC Entry Examination; and - 3.
+Satisfy entry requirements for CARIMAC, which may include being interviewed or being asked to submit a portfolio. - 3.
 Undergo mandatory academic counselling.